Structured Binary Neural Networks for Image Recognition: Introduction

 \item{ The proposed GroupNet has strong flexibility and can be easily extended to tasks other than image classification.
 For instance, we propose Binary Parallel Atrous Convolution (BPAC), which embeds rich multi-scale context into BNNs for semantic segmentation.
-GroupNet with BPAC significantly improves the performance while maintaining the complexity compared to employ GroupNet only.} \item{To our knowledge, we are among the pioneering approaches to apply binary neural networks to general semantic segmentation and object detection tasks.} \item{\bohan{We develop implementations to evaluate the execution speed and memory cost of GroupNet and make comparison with other bit configurations on various platforms.}} \item{We evaluate our models on ImageNet, PASCAL VOC and COCO datasets based on various architectures.
-Experiments show that the proposed GroupNet achieves the state-of-the-art trade-off between accuracy and computational complexity.} \end{itemize}
+GroupNet with BPAC significantly improves the performance while maintaining the complexity compared to employ GroupNet only.} \item{To our knowledge, we are among the pioneering approaches to apply binary neural networks to general semantic segmentation and object detection tasks.} \item{We develop implementations to evaluate the execution speed and runtime memory cost of GroupNet and make comparison with other bit configurations on various platforms.} \item{We evaluate our models on ImageNet, PASCAL VOC and COCO datasets based on various architectures.
+Experiments show that the proposed Gr\-ou\-p\-Net a\-ch\-ie\-ve\-s the state-of-the-art trade-off between accuracy and computational complexity.} \end{itemize}